 So, I wanted to share with you some helpful, practical tips on how to look good while traveling!
 I also want to encourage you to embrace your own style, have fun with your outfits, and be you!

 Going through security and even trying to get comfortable on the plane means being able to take off your shoes easily and quickly.
 The comfier the better, right?
 Tennis shoes provide great support but also can keep an outfit looking comfy yet trendy.
 Sandals with easy straps, boots with zippers, and shoes with the least amount of buckles and ties are great.

-Also, you don’t want to rush around an airport, carrying a super heavy bag, because then your body aches with you lugging around too much weight.
-Carrying a small backpack as a purse helps so much!
-Instead of having a large purse on your shoulder plus a carryon, it really does help to distribute the weight, and you feel way better at the end of the day.
+Also, you don’t want to rush around an airport, carrying a super heavy bag; you'll soon have body aches from lugging around all that weight.
+Instead, try carrying a small backpack as a purse.
+Rather than having a large purse on your shoulder plus a carry-on, it really does help to distribute the weight, and you feel way better at the end of the day.

-For Fall & Winter — Scarves are going to be lifesavers.
-I LOVE to travel with my blanket scarf.
-I tend to get cold fast anyways, so how perfect that my accessory can also double as a blanket!
+For the Fall and Winter, scarves are going to be lifesavers.
+I love to travel with my blanket scarf.
+I tend to get cold quickly, so it's perfect that my accessory can also double as a blanket!

-For Spring & Summer — Keep in mind that airplanes are usually super cold.
+For the Spring and Summer, keep in mind that airplanes are usually super cold.
 Shorts and loose tees are always a great option with a small cardigan that can fit in your carry on.

 Have fun with different colors in your outfits, and remember: the most uncomfortable thing on travel day is wearing clothes that are too tight.